hzfty/radial_charts/README.md

 ## Rounded Donut Chart

+**NEW in v0.2.0!** The `RoundedDonutChart` widget displays data as a donut chart with beautifully rounded, smooth edges between segments.

+### Key Features

+- **Smooth Bezier Curve Transitions** - Elegant rounded edges between segments instead of sharp corners
+- **Configurable Center Text** - Display totals or custom text in the center with automatic calculation
+- **Three Legend Styles** - Choose between circle, rectangle, or roundedRectangle indicators
+- **Empty State Visualization** - Graceful display when no data is available
+- **Single Segment Support** - Smart handling of charts with just one segment
+- **Emoji Support** - Add emojis to segment labels for visual clarity

 ### Basic Example

-The `RoundedDonutChart` widget displays data as a donut chart with beautifully rounded, smooth edges between segments.

 ```dart
 import 'package:flutter/material.dart';